How to Ask for and Receive Help

 • Examine your beliefs on receiving.
 For example:

-• What’s stopping you from accepting help from others?
+• What’s stopping you from accepting assistance from others?

-• Do you feel that you don’t deserve to receive love or help?
+• Do you feel that you don’t deserve to receive love or support?
 If so, why do you feel that way?

-• Give others the opportunity to give.
-It takes two to give and receive, and consistently rejecting help from those who are willing can create roadblocks in a relationship.
+• Allow others to give.
+It takes two to give and receive, and consistently rejecting help from willing people can create roadblocks in a relationship.

 Make a List of Helpers

-Spend some time thinking about the friends, neighbors, or family members in your life who you consider your support team.
+Spend some time thinking about your friends, neighbors, or family members who you consider your support team.
 Ask them if it’s ok to count on them for support when you need it.

-It could help to keep a handy list of people who you know are willing to help with certain tasks – such as meal planning, child care, moral support, or other specific tasks.
-Also keep a list of people who have offered their help to you at some point.
+It could make things easier to keep a handy list of people you know willing to help with certain tasks – such as meal planning, child care, moral support, or other specific tasks.
+Also, keep a list of people who have offered their help to you at some point.
 Even though you might never call upon these people, having the tangible proof that you are surrounded by support can ease stress.

 Download a PDF to help keep track of your helpers.